What Is Thermal Transfer Printing? Process, Components, & Uses

 • whether the surface to which it will be applied is rough or smooth,

-• SUBSTRATE – Substrate layers are made of paper or one of many different types of synthetic material, depending on the desired durability of the application.
-The substrate is the actual material that carries the printed image.
+• SUBSTRATESubstrate layers are made of paper or synthetic materials, such as polypropylene, depending on the desired durability of the application.
+The substrate is the label material that carries the printed image, so it should match the ribbon, adhesive, and environment where the label will be used.

 • TOPCOAT – The Topcoat layer is almost always present for thermal transfer receptive labels.
 This layer encourages adhesion of the various inks to the substrate layer.

-Here at Peak Technologies, our expert team can help you determine if thermal transfer printing is the right method for your business, and they can help you get the products you need to get your printing system up and running efficiently.
+That is where Peak Technologies can help.
+Our experts can evaluate your labeling requirements, determine whether thermal transfer printing is the best fit, recommend the right supplies for your environment, and help get your printing system up and running efficiently.

 Share: